gnicol/GitSwarm/perforce_swarm/doc-ee/integration/twitter.md

 On the sign in page there should now be a Twitter icon below the regular sign in form.
 Click the icon to begin the authentication process.
-Twitter will ask the user to sign in and authorize the GitSwarm EE application.
-If everything goes well the user will be returned to GitSwarm EE and will be signed in.
+Twitter asks the user to sign in and authorize the GitSwarm EE application.
+If everything goes well the user is returned to GitSwarm EE and is signed in.